Karthik-Valmiki/new_repo/README.md

 **Weekly policy cycle limits liability.** The policy unit is a single week (Monday to Sunday).
 Maximum platform liability is always bounded by the current week's active policies.
 There is no long-tail multi-year exposure.

-Coverage and premium parameters are dynamically adjusted if projected loss ratios exceed acceptable thresholds.

 ```
 Loss ratio target: 0.40 to 0.60
 For every Rs.
 1.00 collected in premiums, GigShield targets